validation-and-verification-istic/Project-2017-2018/README.md

 ## Assignement

 Each group of students shall choose one of the assignements.
-Each of these explore an aspect of software testing.
+Each of these explores an aspect of software testing.
 It must be implemented in Java as a Maven project.
 The evaluation will focus on both the quality of the tool and its test suite.
 Systematic controls will be performed by the end of sessions 4 and 7.
 Final deadline will be on December 22nd 23:59 PM CET.
 See [Deadlines](#deadlines) section for more details.

 ### Assignement 1: Static Analysis

 Static analysis consists in processing source code of an application, to extract information from it.

-In this assignement, you shall create a tool that use static analysis to detect code smells in Java projects.
+In this assignement, you shall create a tool that uses static analysis to detect code smells in Java projects.
 The tool will explore the structure of the observed project with the help of [Spoon](http://spoon.gforge.inria.fr/).

 A [code smell](https://en.wikipedia.org/wiki/Code_smell) is a region of code that exhibits commonly known poor code pattern, resulting in error proneness.
 Typical examples include huge classes containing too many methods, or methods containing too many nested branches.